emersonrp/bindcontrol/README.md

 * `pytest-xdist`
 * `pytest-ruff`

 I make liberal use of `typing` in parameters, attributes, and return values, and continue to add this into new and existing code as I go.
 This has proven to be a bit of a hassle since BindControl was originally a direct port of CityBinder, and inherited many of its original questionable design decisions, as well as having introduced any number of my own over the years.
-It's getting gradually better.
+It's getting gradually better, and has proven to be very helpful in finding and avoiding bugs.

 Any submitted patches or pull requests should pass the test suite and `pyright` at the very least.
 Adding new tests is encouraged.